normful/residuum/unsorted/driving-tips.md

 ## Basic

 One of the only things you can control when driving is the amount of space between your car and the car in front of you.
-Maximizing this distance will maximize the amount of time you have to make a sudden stop, and thus increase the chance of you avoiding and accident.
+Maximizing this distance will maximize the amount of time you have to make a sudden stop, and thus increase the chance of you avoiding an accident.

-Always be aware of where all the surrounding cars are.
+Always be aware of where all of the surrounding cars are.

-Resting your left elbow on the door is more stable and comfortable.
+While driving, resting your left elbow on the door is more stable and comfortable.
 You should always have both hands on the wheel, but the position that they teach in driving schools is usually not ideal because it's not comfortable enough.

 A car will move slowly if you do not press any pedals.
-If you only need to move a little bit (e.g. entering a parking spot, or during stop-and-go rush-hour traffic), you can release the brake pedal and the car will still move forward slowly.
-You don't need to press the gas pedal in these situations.
+If you only need to move forward slightly (e.g. when parking or in stop-and-go rush-hour traffic), you can release the brake pedal and the car will still move forward slowly.
+You don't need to press the gas pedal in these situations, or if you do, you only need to press it gently.

 Only use 1 foot for pressing pedals (usually your right foot).
-Place your right heel on the floor and pivot around that heel to use that single foot for pressing either pedal.
-If you used two feet, you might accidentally press the wrong pedal (or worse, both pedals) during an emergency, which can cause an accident.
+Place your right heel on the floor and pivot around that heel to use that one foot for pressing either pedal.
+If you use both feet, you might accidentally press the wrong pedal (or worse, both pedals) during an emergency, which can cause an accident.

 ## Small Residential Streets

-At 4-way stops, make sure to actually come to a COMPLETE STOP.
+At 4-way stops, make sure to actually come to a **complete stop**.
 You will lose points in a driving test if you do not fully stop at a 4-way stop.

-It is also safest to actually stop, even if you see that there are no other cars around.
-You may not realize or see a pedestrian walking in the evening.
-Stopping fully makes sure that you have the time to look around.
+It is also safest to fully stop, even if you see that there are no other cars around.
+You may not realize or see a pedestrian walking in the evening at a 4-way stop.
+Stopping fully makes sure that you have the time to look around and notice pedestrians in the dark.

 ## Big City Streets

 Making left turns is dangerous.

-Always be 1000% sure that you have enough of a gap in the traffic to make a left turn safely.
-If you cannot find a gap, you have to wait until the light turns yellow and the oncoming traffic has slowed down.
+Always be 1000% sure (as my dad always likes to say) that you can make a left turn safely.
+If you cannot find an opportunity where there is a sufficiently large gap in the oncoming traffic, you'll have to wait until the light turns yellow to make the turn.
+This is normal in heavy traffic.

+When the oncoming traffic speed is higher (e.g. 80 km/hr or 55 mph), you'll need an even larger gap in traffic to safely make a left turn.

 ## Highway Driving

 ### Entering the highway

-Accelerate quickly on the on-ramp, until you're at the same speed of the traffic you're merging into.
-This may require flooring the gas pedal (pressing the gas pedal down intensely).
+Accelerate quickly on the on-ramp until you're at the same speed of the traffic you're merging into.
+This may require flooring the gas pedal (quickly and strongly pressing down on the gas pedal).

 ### While on the highway

-The safest speed to travel at is the average speed of the surrounding cars.
-Sometimes the highway has a posted speed limit, but all the other cars are driving about 10% faster than the limit.
+On a highway, the safest speed to travel at is the average speed of the surrounding cars.

+Often all the other cars will drive faster than the posted speed limit.
 You should also drive at the same speed that the other cars are driving at.

 If you drive slower than everyone and obey the limit, you may end up causing an accident because you're blocking other cars.

-In a divided highway (where there is a barrier between the directions of the traffic), the fast lane (leftmost lane) is the safest lane to drive in, because you don't have to worry about any cars to the left of you.
+In a divided highway (where there is a barrier between the directions of the traffic), the fast lane (the leftmost lane) is the safest lane to drive in, because you don't have to worry about any cars to the left of you.

 ### Exiting the highway

-If you are just about to miss your exit, do not try to drive across the solid white lines.
-This is dangerous because you probably are not aware of the cars in the other lane, or you may not change in time and end up in [an accident like this video from the movie Changing Lanes](https://www.youtube.com/watch?v=su64KIPecuo).
+If you're just about to miss your exit, do not try to drive across the solid white lines.
+This is dangerous because you probably are not aware of the cars in the other lane, or you may not change in time and end up in [an accident like this video from the movie "Changing Lanes"](https://www.youtube.com/watch?v=su64KIPecuo).

-Just safely miss the exit and turn back at the next available exit.
-It's better to be safe and waste a bit of time than to be in an accident.
+It's safest to just miss the exit, get off at the next available exit, and get back on the highway in the opposite direction to make your way back to where you want to be.
+It's better to be safe and waste some time backtracking than to be in an accident.

+The same advice applies for the scenario where you accidentally are about to get off on the wrong exit, and suddenly want to stay on the highway.
+It's best to just continue to safely go in the wrong direction and safely backtrack.

 ## Adverse Conditions